sinitsinmike/squeezelite-esp32/README.md

 You can use docker to build squeezelite-esp32 (optional) First you need to build the Docker container:
 ```
-docker build -t esp-idf .
+docker build --tag esp-idf .
 ```
 Then you need to run the container:
 ```
-docker run -i -t -v `pwd`:/workspace/squeezelite-esp32 esp-idf
+docker run --interactive --tty --rm --volume `pwd`:/workspace/squeezelite-esp32 esp-idf
 ```
-The above command will mount this repo into the docker container and start a bash terminal for you to then follow the below build steps
+The above command will mount this repo into the docker container and start a bash terminal for you to then follow the below build steps.
+Typical steps to build squeezelite-esp32 in the container would be:

+- cp build-scripts/<configuration> sdkconfig.default
+- idf.py build

 ### Manual Install of ESP-IDF
 You can install IDF manually on Linux or Windows (using the Subsystem for Linux) following the instructions at: https://www.instructables.com/id/ESP32-Development-on-Windows-Subsystem-for-Linux/ or see here https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html for a direct install.